 Here are some of the reasons why AltaGas Ltd. was selected as one of Alberta's Top Employers (2017):

 - AltaGas helps employees prepare for the future with contributions to a defined benefit or defined contribution pension plan (depending on employee group) and retirement planning assistance -- additionally, the company offers phased-in work hours for those nearing retirement and extends health coverage to retirees

 - AltaGas offers a number of financial benefits including a share purchase plan, available to all employees, signing bonuses for some and generous referral bonuses as an incentive for employees to help recruit candidates in their network (ranging from $1,000 to $5,000 per successful referral)

-- AltaGas supports employees with college-bound children through an annual scholarship program and offers summer employment opportunities for students currently pursuing post-secondary studies
+- AltaGas supports employees with college or university bound children through an annual scholarship program and offers summer employment opportunities for students currently pursuing post-secondary studies

 Recognized as one of Canada's Top Employers for Young People (2017)

 By Kristina Leung and Richard Yerema, Mediacorp Canada Inc. staff editors (Jan 9, 2017)

 Here are some of the reasons why AltaGas Ltd. was selected as one of Canada's Top Employers for Young People (2017):